 The old overtime rule was very straightforward: the first team to score wins, and initial possession is determined by coin-toss.
 Critics of this model argued that since initial possession of the ball was such an advantage, awarding it on a coin-toss essentially made the outcome of the game too dependent on a random event.
 The argument seems reasonable, although whether the data back it up is a story for another time.

 The NFL’s new system tries to counterbalance the advantage of initial possession.
 From here on out, let’s call the team that wins the coin-toss, and therefore begins overtime with the ball, Team A. In the new system, Team A can win the game on its initial possession only if they score a touchdown.
 If Team A scores a field goal on their initial possession, Team B will receive the ball and have a possession to then try to win or tie the game.

 Here is a diagram illustrating the old system.

-The basic idea here is if Team A scores, they win.
+The basic idea in the old system is that if Team A scores, they win.
 If they don’t, then Team B takes the ball and goes to the front of the graph.